ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 5. Select the desired **Dedicated host group** from the available list of host group created before.
         Click **Create new** if you have not created a dedicated host before.
 6. Enter your **Host name** and select from the available **Machine type**.
         Dedicated hosts cannot be reserved into host groups for which the current workspace has secondary access.
-You can create multiple dedicated host at once.
         {: note}

+7. Click **Finish** and view the summary of estimated cost.
+8. Click **Create**.

+You can click on a desired dedicated host to access the host details.
+Further, you can create and manage virtual server instances, create a shared processor pool, or release the dedicated host.
+{: important}

+### Deploying a virtual server in dedicated host
+{: #vsi-dh}

-## Accessing the dedicated host group details
+### Creating SPP in dedicated host
-{: #details-dh}
+{: #spp-dh}

 ## Releasing a dedicated host
 {: #release-dh}

-## Sharing a dedicated host
-{: #share-dh}
+You can release a dedicated host when there are no resources deployed in the host.
+To release a dedicated host, perform the following steps:
+1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.
+2. Select your desired workspace.
+3. Click **Dedicated hosts** on the left navigation menu.
+        All your existing dedicated host that you have created are shown.

-## Deploying a virtual server in dedicated host
+4. Click on a desired dedicated host that you want to release.
+        You must remove all the associated resources provisioned on the host before releasing the host.
-{: #vsi-dh}
+        {: note}

-## Creating SPP in dedicated host
+5. Click **Release host**.
+        When you are releasing the last dedicated host on a dedicated host group, you get the option to **Release host and delete host group**.
-{: #spp-dh}
+        {: important}

 ## APIs and CLIs
 {: #api-cli-dh}